 Once you’ve uploaded an image, you can choose its size and placement.

-To add a featured image (the image that will be at the top of your post and in the thumbnails of your article), scroll to the right sidebar of your blog menu.
+To add a featured image (the image that will be at the top of your post and in the thumbnails of your article), scroll to the right sidebar of your website menu.
 You’ll see an option titled “Set featured image”.
 Click that, then go through the same uploading process to add in a featured image here.

 Adding videos from YouTube: Adding in a video can spice up your post.
 This process used to be a bit complicated, but after some recent WordPress updates, it’s easy.